 We decided to write a letter to Laszlo to give him our advice.
 First we had a look at other letters to look at their key features.
 Can you remember any?

 Then we spoke about the persuasive words that we might want to include in our letters and began to plan them.

 The Great Fire of London

-When we came in from lunch we were shocked to find a basket of bread in the middle of the carpet, alongside a huge enveloped addressed to 2EB.
-We were even more shocked that inside the envelope there were seven more envelopes, numbered with the word 'clue' written on the front.
+When we came in from lunch we were shocked to find a basket of bread in the middle of the carpet, alongside a huge envelope addressed to 2EB.
+We were even more shocked that inside the envelope were seven more envelopes, numbered with the word 'clue' written on the front.
 We opened the envelopes one at a time to try and work out what had happened and why.

 Have a look at some of our ideas below.

 As we got to clue 6 and 7 everything started to piece together.
 On the map we noticed that there was a mark saying Pepy's home, then we noticed that's the man in clue 5.
 On clue 7 there was a yellow mark showing where the fire had started.
 Some children were able to compare this with clue 6 and found out the fire started on Pudding Lane.
 We found out the fire spread so much by looking at clues 2 and 3.
 The houses were close together and made from wood.
 We also found out that it had been very dry in London but it was very windy causing the fire to spread.

 Today we created a human timeline, using a child per 100 years to show the time from Year 40CE (Roman era) to present day.
 Six children held the event/era cards from the time box that we had found.
 By counting along the human timeline they had to see where they belonged.

 The timeline events...

 From our human timeline we could see that some events seemed very close together, although they were 400 years apart!!
 The timeline also showed how far away some events were (like dinosaurs living on Earth).